VincentC-NU/PINN-local-volatility-option-pricing/README.md

 This analytical solution provides an important benchmark for numerical methods and machine learning models.

+## Black–Scholes PDE with Local Volatility

 However, empirical observations of financial markets show that volatility is not constant but varies with asset price and time, producing phenomena such as the volatility smile.
 This motivates the use of local volatility models where σ becomes a function σ(S,t).

-## Black–Scholes PDE with Local Volatility
+With local volatility, the Black–Scholes PDE becomes:

-The option price $V(S,t)$ satisfies the Black–Scholes PDE:

 $$ \frac{\partial V}{\partial t} + \frac{1}{2}\sigma(S,t)^2 S^2 \frac{\partial^2 V}{\partial S^2} + rS \frac{\partial V}{\partial S} - rV = 0 $$